 On average, listings lease in the $30's per square foot per year.
-The Thousand Oaks submarket is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
+The Thousand Oaks region is seeing a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
 That's a 2% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Thousand Oaks region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Metropolitan Los Angeles market, the Thousand Oaks region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 49 listings have been made available, so you'll want to check back regularly for new listings.
-About 4% of the listings in the Thousand Oaks are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 49 listings have been listed, so you'll want to check back regularly for new listings.
+About 6% of the available space in the Thousand Oaks are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,560 sqft.
-Most buildings in this region are around 2 stories.
-Most buildings in this market were built in 1986 and are Class B.
+The standard measurement for office space in this area is around 1,500 sqft.
+Most buildings in this region are close to 2 stories.
+Most buildings in this area were built in 1986 and are Class B.